teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

-## Section 2: Purpose-built hybrid assembly tool - Unicycler
+## Purpose-built hybrid assembly tool - Unicycler

 In this section, we will use a purpose-built tool called `Unicycler` to perform hybrid assembly.